Motivation — ROV... Risk, Originality and Virtuosity

 One of the reasons gymnastics is the most watched event of the Olympic Games is that the viewer can always expect something new and different from the athletes.
 Gymnasts are masters at pushing the envelope, as they constantly try to reinvent their athletic art form.
 Innovation also involves some risk, and Peter shows how ROV: Risk, Originality, and Virtuosity, can become a mandate for constant change in his sport and in your business.
 In describing how we need to stop playing “catch up” with the competition, Peter says, "A perfect 10 just a few years ago may only score an 8.5 today.
 If you don't innovate, you’ll be left behind very quickly!"

 Peter Vidmar is the highest scoring American gymnast in Olympic history.
-The winner of numerous national and international titles, Peter finished his successful career at the 1984 Olympic Games.
-As the USA men's gymnastics team captain, he led his teammates to America's first ever team gold medal with their stunning upset victory over the defending world champions, the People's Republic of China.
-He went on to win the silver medal in the individual all-around competition (the first American to have won an Olympic All-Around medal), and with a perfect score of 10, he captured the gold medal on the pommel horse.
+The winner of numerous national and international titles, he finished his successful career at the 1984 Olympic Games.
+As the USA men's gymnastics team captain, he led his teammates to America's first ever team gold medal, with their stunning upset victory over the defending world champions, the People's Republic of China.
+He went on to win the silver medal in the individual all-around competition (the first American to have won an Olympic All-Around medal), and with a perfect score of 10, captured the gold medal on the pommel horse.

 Peter is one of only three athletes inducted into the US Olympic Hall of Fame twice; first as an individual, then as a member of the historic 1984 USA men’s gymnastics team.
 He is also the author of Risk, Originality, and Virtuosity: The Keys to a Perfect 10.